dockerland/dex/docs/HOWTO.md

 ##### add your application's Dockerfile

 Lets pretend your application is named "my-app".
-We'll create a Dockerfile in `dex-images/my-app/`.
-Dex uses this Dockerfile to build your application image, for instance on `dex run my-app`.
+We'll create its Dockerfile under `dex-images/my-app/`.

 ```sh
 # use /path/to/my-app/Dockerfile for my application